kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

      * Precondition: pnode is never nullptr.
      *
-     * Purpose: Recursive method that searches the tree for input key.
-A it searches, it splits 4-nodes as they are encountered.
-If key is not found, it terminates at
+     * Purpose: Recursive method that searches the tree for 'key', splitting 4-nodes when encountered.
+If key is not found, the tree descent terminates at
-     * the leaf node where the key should now be inserted and returns the pair {false, pnode_leaf_where_key_should_be_inserted}.
-If key was found, it returns the pair
+     * the leaf node where the new 'key' should be inserted, and it returns the pair {false, pnode_leaf_where_key_should_be_inserted}.
+If key was found,
-     * {true, pnode_where_key_found}.
+     * it returns the pair {true, Node *pnode_where_key_found}.
      */
     template<class Key, class Value> std::pair<bool, typename tree234<Key, Value>::Node *>  tree234<Key, Value>::split_find(Node *pnode, Key key) noexcept
     {